-Reading aeronautical charts can be straightforward if you understand what to look for, and have patience.
-The more charts you use and look at, the easier they are to read and use to answer questions.
+Reading aeronautical charts for drone pilots can be straightforward if you understand what to look for, and have patience.
+The more charts you use and look at, the easier they are to read and use to answer questions on the Part 107 Knowledge Test.
 Additionally, using the Legend in the Testing Supplement will help greatly in reading the chart.

 Sectional charts are the most common charts used by pilots today (and these are the types of charts used on the Remote Pilot Knowledge Test).
 The charts have a scale of 1:500,000 (1 inch = 6.86 nautical miles (NM) or approximately 8 statute miles (SM), which allows for more detailed information to be included on the chart.